alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

-We learned how to distinguish AR and MA models based on the ACF and PACF.
-But what about ARMA time series?
+As we found out earlier the ACF and PACF of an ARMA(p,q) model decay both slowly to zero without an obvious cutoff.
+Hence, we can distinguish a ARMA time series from an AR and MA time series.
+However, it is not easy to determine the model order p and q from this.

 `@instructions`
 - Simulate data from from the process